 Barris who is also the daytime emcee of “The Gong Show,” didn’t bat an eye.
 That week he had already auditioned hundreds of people who were willing to do just about anything to get on national TV.
 Perhaps it was the enthusiasm with which I was taking notes, perhaps an unnatural gleam in my eye – but Barris suddenly came over and asked, “What can you do, Maureen?”
 Without thinking, I blurted: “I can do my old high-school pompom routine, I suppose.”
 “Geat,” said Barris.
 “When?”

-Towels: That's how I found myself, a few days later, asking my mother to send me the letter sweater I had wom back in 1960 as head cheerleader for the undefeated football team in Alameda, Calif.
-To get advice on polishing up the act, I called on my two most show-bizzy friends in Los Angeles - Mick Jagger's former maid, Janice, and Bob Dylan's landscape gardener, Chico.
-With them for an audience, towels for pompons and a record of my old school fight song (set to "On Wisconsin!"), I did my old stuff - and nearly had a heart attack.
-"You better camp it up more," said Janice.
-"And tease your hair," said Chico.
+Towels: That’s how I found myself, a few days later, asking my mother to send me the letter sweater I had worn back in 1960 as head cheerleader for the undefeated football team in Alameda, Calif.
+To get advice on polishing up the act, I called on my two most show-bizzy friends in Los Angeles – Mick Jagger’s former maid, Janice, and Bob Dylan’s landscape gardener, Chico.
+With them for an audience, towels for pompons and a record of my old school fight song (set to “On Wisconsin!”), I did my old stuff – and nearly had a heart attack.
+“You better camp it up more,” said Janice.
+“And tease your hair,” said Chico.